noel-odero/BookSwap/bookswap/README.md

 3. Create Firestore database (test mode while developing, then tighten rules)
 4. (Optional) Enable Firebase Storage if you want to store images there.
 The app supports a data-URL fallback when Storage isn't available.
 5. Download and place platform config files if you plan to run on devices/emulators:
-   - Android: `android/app/google-services.json` (DO NOT commit this to source)
+   - Android: `android/app/google-services.json`
-   - iOS: `ios/Runner/GoogleService-Info.plist` (DO NOT commit this)
+   - iOS: `ios/Runner/GoogleService-Info.plist

 ---